RevolutionAnalytics/RRO/README.txt

-Technical support and a limited warranty for Revolution R Open are available from Revolution Analytics, with a paid subscription for “Revolution R Plus”.
+Technical support and a limited warranty for Revolution R Open are available from Revolution Analytics, with a paid subscription for Revolution R Plus�.

 For more information, visit
 www.revolutionanalytics.com/plus.